Etrama0/web-scanner/README.md

 ## License

-MIT License - See LICENSE file for details.
+MIT License - See the LICENSE file for details.

 ## Disclaimer

 Web Security Scanner is a cybersecurity tool designed to perform security assessments on specified targets.
 While it aims to identify vulnerabilities and enhance security, it may inadvertently cause malfunctions, crashes, or potential data loss on the target system.

-Using Web Security Scanner to attack or assess a target without the explicit consent of its owner is illegal.
-It is the sole responsibility of the end user to comply with all applicable local laws and regulations.
+Using a Web Security Scanner to attack or assess a target without the explicit consent of its owner is illegal.
+It is the end user's sole responsibility to comply with all applicable local laws and regulations.

 The developer assumes no liability and is not responsible for any misuse, damage, or unintended consequences arising from the use of this program.